jhpyle/docassemble/_docs/api.md

   "etc.": "etc."
 }
 {% endhighlight %}

+The `event_list` is a list of variables that mark the "event" that led to the question being asked.
+When you send POST request to [`/api/session`] in response to a question, you should pass the `event_list` back.
+This is necessary in some circumstances to indicate to **docassemble** that you wish to get past a diversion in the interview logic.

 Some of the information in the response may only be relevant to you if you are trying to create a front end similar to **docassemble**'s